nickylogan/Huddlr/README.md

 - File transfer: Nicky
 - User interface: Davis + Nicky
 And finishing touches :D

+### Lesson learned

+#### Working as a team

+We learned a lot about teamwork this time.
+Given the limited time and resources, we are able to successfully create a chat application:

+- Time management
+- Prototyping: to give a better direction of the project.
+- Project management
+- GitHub documentation

+#### Technical

+Besides working as a team, we also learned a few technical skills, namely:

+- Socket programming and its uses
+- Accessing another computer in the same network
+- Segmented file transfer

 ## Built With
 * [Socket.io](https://socket.io/) - Socket.io